 Oh, you’ve been at this since you were a kid?
 No, you’re not a loser, you know which trainers are mostly adults?
 Accomplished folks like Gym Leaders, Frontier Brains, Elite 4, Champions…!

 Everytime I see someone’s edgy theory about how capturing Pokémon is wrong, I remember that time in Sinnoh it was explicitly stated that Pokémon approach trainers specifically to engage in battle and how it’s implied multiple times throughout the series that Pokémon engage in battle and competitions for their own prestige and it’s just a symbiotic relationship that a respectful trainer gets a career for helping raise a powerful Pokémon while the Pokémon gets access to stronger opponents and more varied experiences than it ever would in its native habitat.
-In the first episode of the anime Ash even asks why a wild pokemon is attacking Pikachu and his pokedex says that wild pokemon are often jealous of pokemon with trainers.
+In the first episode of the anime Ash even asks why a wild pokémon is attacking Pikachu and his pokedex says that wild pokémon are often jealous of pokémon with trainers.

 If Professor Kukui is Ash's dad, then Professor Oak is his stern grandpa!
 I mean, it makes sense; we know thanks to Spell of the Unown that Oak was also Delia’s teacher when she was young (she was his student alongside Spencer Hale), and so it honestly makes sense that he would end up treating her boy like a grandson, particularly when we see that Oak really doesn’t treat Gary any differently than he treats Ash (i.e. he praises both when they deserve it, but also scolds both when they deserve it).